Last updated on October 31st, 2019

 Your lamps and bulbs will often dictate the true color representation.
 Incandescents provide warmer light that enhances reds, yellows, and oranges.
 Fluorescents provide cooler light that enhances blues and greens.
 LEDs are more flexible; their light looks good with most paint colors.
 CFLs can offer varying types of light, so check the Kelvin rating.
 The lower the number, the warmer the bulb.
 Meanwhile, full-spectrum bulbs mimic daylight.
 Halogen bulbs also closely resemble daylight — and make colors pop.

-Toll Brothers’ vendor partner Sherwin-Williams, the largest producer of paints and coatings in the United States, contributed to this story.
+Toll Brothers’ vendor partner Sherwin-Williams, the largest producer of paints in the United States, contributed to this story.